Incorporating Subsampling into Bayesian Models for High-Dimensional Spatial Data: Application

-In Table \ref{table:LSTcompare}, we show a comparison of the performance of our proposed spatial data subset model (or SDSM as listed in the Table \ref{table:LSTcompare}) when $n=2000$ with all the methods listed in Section \ref{subsec:dataset} (methods described in \citealp{heaton2019case} and \citealp{zhang2022multi}).
-We find that based on RMSE, our proposed model does perform better than FRK, Metakriging, Predictive Process and Tapering with just $n=2000$.
-In terms of both MAE and CRPS, our proposed model outperforms FRK, Metakriging and Predictive Process.
-It is also noticeable that in terms of INT, our proposed model outpeforms FRK, Gapfill, LAGP, Metakriging, Partition and Predictive Process.
-However, in terms of CVG, it outperforms only FRK and Gapfill, and it matches the performance of LAGP and Predictive Process.
-The total run time for our proposed model with $n=2000$ is 4652 minutes.
+The total run time for our proposed model with $n=2,000$ is 4,652 minutes.
 But, the run time depends on number of cores, RAM size, CPU speed and number of jobs running in the system.
 The author's laptop computer has different specification (mentioned in Section \ref{subsec:illus}) than what it was used for the methods in \cite{heaton2019case} and \cite{zhang2022multi}, which is why the run time is not comparable.
-Moreover, in Section \ref{subsec:simscale}, we show that our proposed method is scalable to spatial datasets of any size that can be stored, and the CPU time stays fixed (for an $n$) as $N$ increases.
+Moreover, in Section \ref{subsec:simscale}, we show that our proposed method is fully scalable (for large enough $G$) to spatial datasets of any size that can be stored, and the CPU time stays fixed (for an $n$) as $N$ increases.
 There is no other method that is scalable at this extent.
 Depending on the system used, other methods will crash for large enough $N$, but the spatial data subset model will not.
 Although our proposed method does not outperform all the methods in terms of performance, it is competitive and it has a big advantage in terms of scalability.